-If you have a physical reaction after consuming corn or corn products, you may be showing signs of a corn allergy.
-Symptoms include hives, nausea, sneezing, asthma, headaches, and anaphylaxis.
+A corn allergy is having an immune response to corn or its products.
 The main culprit of these symptoms is a protein called zein.
-Zein is a protein in corn that can trigger an allergic reaction.
+Zein is a protein in corn that can trigger a corn allergy reaction.

 |Gum Preserves||Certain Jams||Peanut Butter|